Your Weather on metservice.com

 You can also upload photos of your weather station in the WOW System.
 Site photos help other users of the data judge the quality of instrument siting and the impact on your observations.

-For more detailed, technical information about siting your weather station, here are some helpful guidelines:
+For more detailed, technical information about siting your weather station, here is a helpful Bureau of Meteorology guideline:

 Bureau of Meteorology Guidelines for the Siting and Exposure of Meteorological Observations (PDF)